 Stick to consuming only decaffeinated tea or water before bed; consuming large amounts of alcohol in the evening will set you up for dehydration, which will upset your mood as well as your sleep schedule.

-Keep morning grouchiness away by setting aside time during the previous evening to pre-pack a lunch, prepare your briefcase and pick out your clothes.
+Keep morning grouchiness away by setting aside time during the previous evening to pre-pack a lunch, prepare your briefcase or other work items, and pick out your clothes.
 This will save you a few minutes of time in the morning so you’re not feeling rushed.

 If you’re going to make waking up at the same time every morning a routine, preparing yourself for a good night’s sleep should be part of that daily routine as well.